ebullient/obsidian-deck-notes/CONTRIBUTING.md

-# Contributing to Simple Flashcards
+# Contributing to Deck Notes

-This is an Obsidian plugin for simple flashcard creation and review using tag-based deck organization.
+This is an Obsidian plugin for tag-based card decks.
+Define cards for activities, strategies, or any content you want to rotate through.
 See [README.md](README.md) for user-facing features and usage.

 ## Development Commands